-Zheyi Han and Manford Williamson RESEARCH REVIEW DAY
+Zheyi Han and Manford Williamson RESERREH REVIEW DAY

-ECE held its second annual Research Review Day at the Husky Union Building (HUB) on March 14, 2019.
+EEE # ECE held its second annual Research Review Day at the Husky Union Building (HUB) on March 14, 2019.
 This year's Review Day featured work from more than 40 groups exhibiting their research in far-reaching topics including artificial intelligence, robotics, medical device technologies, the smart grid and wireless networks, to name a few.
+Industry partners, local alumni attending the Puget Sound Mixer, and prospective graduate students visiting the UW campus were also invited to come and speak with ECE's students to learn more about the many exciting research projects they had worked on over the course of the past academic year.